Successor Trustee Guide: Why You Need a Trust Appraisal in 2026

 The Four Reasons we need to appraise trust assets.

-This generally consists of accounting for the income to the trust, expenses to the trust, gains and losses on a sale, and assets on hand to distribute to beneficiaries at the end.
+This generally consists of accounting for the income to the trust, expenses to the trust, gains and losses on a sale, and assets on hand to distribute to beneficiaries at the end, as part of closing out the trust.

 2) It helps establish a fair value for selling the asset.